Middle School Curriculum

 - Intermediate Dance

-This class is the beginning study of a band instrument and is designed for students with no prior experience on a band instrument.
-Basic skills such as correct hand positioning, tone production, and note reading will be taught.
-Several performances will be planned throughout the year.
+This course is the beginning study of a band instrument and is designed for students with no prior experience on a band instrument.
+Basic skills such as correct hand positioning, tone production, and note reading are taught.
+Several performances are planned throughout the year.
 Rental or purchase of a band instrument is required.

 Intermediate Band

-Designed for students who have been playing one to two years, Intermediate Band offers a fun and challenging atmosphere that will equip them with the fundamental skills necessary to develop technical excellence.
-Music theory, music history, scale, and rhythmic studies will be incorporated into daily lessons.
-Students will refine the mechanics of proper sound production, will acquire knowledge of more difficult music reading, rhythm and rhythm patterns, and will further develop the social skills necessary to function successfully in a large group situation.
-Students will participate in several performances throughout the school year.
-Students will be assessed in both written and performance format.
+Designed for students who have been playing for one to two years, this course offers a fun and challenging atmosphere that equips them with the fundamental skills necessary to develop technical excellence.
+Music theory, music history, scale, and rhythmic studies are incorporated into daily lessons.
+Students refine the mechanics of proper sound production, acquire knowledge of more difficult music reading, rhythm, and rhythm patterns, and further develop the social skills necessary to function successfully in a large group situation.
+Students participate in several performances throughout the school year.
+Students are assessed in both written and performance formats.
 Rental or purchase of an instrument is required.

 Advanced Concert Band

-Designed for students with one or more years of school band and/or private lessons on a band instrument.
-This class includes the study and performance of advanced band literature with emphasis on tone, intonation, balance, blend, and musicality.
-Several performances will be planned throughout the year.
+This course is designed for students with one or more years of school band and/or private lessons on a band instrument.
+It includes the study and performance of advanced band literature with emphasis on tone, intonation, balance, blend, and musicality.
+Several performances are planned throughout the year.
 Rental or purchase of an instrument is required.

 Beginning Orchestra Strings

-This class is designed for students with no prior experience on a string instrument.
+This course is designed for students with no prior experience with a string instrument.
 Basic skills such as correct hand positioning, tone production, and note reading will be taught.
-Several performances will be planned throughout the year.
+Several performances are planned throughout the year.
 Rental or purchase of a string instrument is required.

 Intermediate Orchestra Strings

-Designed for students with one or more years of school strings and/or private lessons on a string instrument.
-This class will build upon the skills learned in Beginning Strings and encourage students to develop the fundamental skills necessary for technical excellence.
-Music theory, music history, scales, and rhythmic and technique studies will be incorporated into daily lessons.
-Students will refine the mechanics of proper sound production, acquire knowledge of more difficult music reading and rhythm patterns and will further develop the social skills necessary to function successfully in a large group situation.
-Students will be assessed in both written and performance formats.
-Students will participate in at least one performance per semester.
+This course is designed for students with one or more years of school strings and/or private lessons on a string instrument.
+It builds on the skills learned in Beginning Strings and encourages students to develop the fundamental skills necessary for technical excellence.
+Music theory, music history, scales, and rhythmic and technique studies are incorporated into daily lessons.
+Students refine the mechanics of proper sound production, acquire knowledge of more difficult music reading and rhythm patterns and further develop the social skills necessary to function successfully in a large group situation.
+Students are assessed in both written and performance formats.
+Students participate in at least one performance per semester.
 Rental or purchase of a string instrument is required.

 Advanced Orchestra Strings

-Designed for students with one or more years of school strings and/or private lessons on a string instrument.
-This class includes the study and performance of advanced string literature with emphasis on tone, intonation, balance, blend, and musicality.
+This course is designed for students with one or more years of school strings and/or private lessons on a string instrument.
+It includes the study and performance of advanced string literature with emphasis on tone, intonation, balance, blend, and musicality.
 Music theory, music history, scales, and rhythmic and technique studies will be incorporated into daily lessons.
 This class maintains a quick pace of learning music so students should be able to fluidly read basic notes and rhythms in various key and time signatures and maintain excellent social conduct.
-Students will participate in several performances throughout the year.
+Students participate in several performances throughout the year.
 Rental or purchase of a string instrument is required.
-Placement audition required.

 Beginning Guitar

 Beginning Guitar is an introduction to the history and performance of guitar in its many styles.
 It includes the study of American folk genres, such as blues, jazz, folk, and modern rock, as well as classical repertoire transcribed for the guitar.
-These genres will be used as a tool for understanding the rudimentary elements of music, expressive devices, and how these can be used to evoke feelings and meaning in a cultural context.
-Students will learn how to play single-note melodies as well as rhythmic harmonic accompaniment through chords.
-No recital or concert participation required.
+These genres are used as a tool for understanding the rudimentary elements of music, expressive devices, and how these can be used to evoke feelings and meaning in a cultural context.
+Students learn how to play single-note melodies as well as rhythmic harmonic accompaniment through chords.

 Intermediate/Advanced Guitar

-Prerequisite: For 7th and 8th grade students only.
-Beginning Guitar or placement auditions.
+(Semester) For 7th and 8th grade students only.

-Students will build on the basic concepts learned in Beginning Guitar.
-More advanced chords will be taught including bar chords, as well as alternative chord voicings in various fret positions.
-More advanced melodic playing and note reading will be expanded upon and students will continue to explore a variety of musical genres and styles.
-Developing theory and performance practice will be emphasized.
-No recital or concert participation required.
+In this course, students build on the basic concepts learned in Beginning Guitar.
+More advanced chords are taught including bar chords, as well as alternative chord voicings in various fret positions.
+More advanced melodic playing and note reading is covered, and students will continue to explore a variety of musical genres and styles.
+Developing theory and performance practice are emphasized.

 Introduction to Musical Theatre

-This class would introduce students to musical theatre at a basic level.
-Students would be exposed to acting techniques, dance, and vocal work.
-This year-long class would create a space for students to hone their skills and prepare them for Theatre and Vocal Performance the following year.
-This combination choir and theatre class may include participating in a Christmas concert, theatre and festivals, the Middle School Spring Musical production, and the Arts Extravaganza.
-Students (and parents) should know that choosing this class is making a pledge to be in the spring production.
+This course introduces students to musical theater at a basic level and is open by audition.
+Students are exposed to acting techniques, dance, and vocal work.
+This class creates a space for students to hone their skills and prepare them for Theater and Vocal Performance the following year.
+This combination vocal and theater course may include participating in a Christmas concert, theater festivals, and the Middle School Arts Extravaganza.
+Students participate in the spring musical production.

 Drama Production